Vladimir-Novick/DesktopWallpaperChanger-Linux/README.md

-# DesktopWallpaperChanger-Linux
+# Change Desktop Wallpaper - for linux window managers
-Personalize your desktop background (wallpaper) with a picture  / Linux desktop environment
+Personalize your desktop background (wallpaper) with a picture

+A small python script that will set your wallpaper to something random from , made for linux window managers,